SciBorgs/SciGuides/BasicArmBot.md

     └── ...
 ```

-This file system structure can be referenced at any time here, or in our [style sheet]().
+This file system structure can be referenced at any time here, or in our style sheet.

+[comment]: # (add style sheet link when completed)

 ## Making the claw